-A review of the British Airways Singapore Lounge, located at Singapore Changi Airport.
+Discover the British Airways Singapore Lounge, located at Singapore Changi Airport.

 However, when it comes to lounges, British Airways hosts some seriously stylish spaces to relax in.
 And on my initial visit to the British Airways Singapore Lounge, it's fair to say that I was pleasantly surprised.

-Here's my take.
+Here's the TCM take.

-I'd found myself killing time at Changi Airport Terminal 1 before an evening Qantas flight.
+I'd found myself killing time at Changi Airport Terminal 1 before an evening first-class Qantas flight.
 I'd anticipated spending most of my time at the popular Qantas Singapore Lounge.
 However, I found myself looking for another lounge option as the Qantas space became increasingly overcrowded in the late afternoon.

 Approaching the British Airways Lounge entrance at around 5 pm, I was warmly welcomed by the attendant at the front desk and escorted through.
-The entrance area is beautifully designed, featuring sleek sliding doors, soft purple lighting, and a variety of interesting scupltures and light fixtures.
+The entrance area is beautifully designed, featuring sleek sliding doors, soft purple lighting, and a variety of interesting sculptures and light fixtures.

 Sadly, I was unable to get a glimpse behind the panelled wooden doors on this occasion.
-This is because the Concorde Bar is reserved for the exclusive use of British Airways first class passengers.
-While I was travelling Qantas first class that evening, unfortunately that didn't cut the mustard.
+This is because the Concorde Bar is reserved for the exclusive use of British Airways first-class passengers.
+While I was travelling Qantas first class that evening, unfortunately, that didn't cut the mustard.

 There was no dedicated children's area that I could see.
 If you're travelling with little ones, you might be best to stick with the chaos of the Qantas Singapore Lounge.